Kayalks/Bike_Sharing_Analysis/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-All Rights Reserved

-Copyright (c) 2024 [Kayalks]

-This repository and its contents, including but not limited to code, data, and documentation, are the proprietary work of [Kayalvizhi Kamatchi Selvaraj].
-No part of this repository may be reproduced, distributed, or used in any form without prior written permission from the author.

-Permission is explicitly required for:
-- Use in academic or commercial projects.
+## Disclaimer
+This repository is the proprietary work of [Your Name] and is part of a Master's dissertation project.

+### Licensing
-- Distribution or modification of the contents of this repository.
+- **All Rights Reserved**: Unauthorized use, distribution, or reproduction of this repository is strictly prohibited.

-To request permission, contact **[https://www.linkedin.com/in/kayalvizhiks/]**.
+- For permission to use this work, please contact **[https://www.linkedin.com/in/kayalvizhiks/]**.